genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-data-analysis-on-genestack-platform.rst

 caused by *Chlamydia* infection, scientists examined the eye microbiome and found out that it is very diverse, similar to other mammalian ocular microbiomes but has a high representation of bacteria from the Phyllobacteriaceae family.
-Second, authors determined that, despite a highly specialized diet consisting almost exclusively of *Eucalyptus* leaves, koala oral and gut microbial communities are similar in composition to the microbiomes from the same body regions of other mammals.
+Second, authors determined that despite a highly specialized diet consisting almost exclusively of *Eucalyptus* leaves, koala oral and gut microbial communities are similar in composition to the microbiomes from the same body regions of other mammals.
 Also, it was found that the rectal samples contain all of the microbial diversity present in the faecal ones.
-And finally, the researches showed that the faecal communities of the captive koalas are similar to the ones for wild koalas, suggesting that captivity may not influence koala microbial health.
+And finally, the researchers showed that the faecal communities of the captive koalas are similar to the ones for wild koalas, suggesting that captivity may not influence koala microbial health.